 The Group is always keen to find out ways to improve its customer service.

-We will ensure that all complaints are fully documented, investigated and resolved as prescribed in the Australian Securities and Investments Commissions (ASIC) regulatory guide (RG165).
+We will ensure that all complaints are acknowledged, thoroughly assessed and investigated, and an IDR written response provided, where appropriate, as prescribed in the Australian Securities and Investments Commissions (ASIC) Regulatory Guide (RG 271).

-There are many ways the customer can provide their feedback to us:
+There are many ways a customer can provide their feedback to us with each.
+See below for customers/members to view information on their brand’s website customer feedback pages.

 - Adelaide Bank customers